TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Enabling instance npm scripts to be run from the Editor.
 * Displaying and enabling updatable packages in the package manager.
 * Enable templates to provide examples to the Node-RED example library.
-* Add *option* to auto-install npm dependencies on change of Template.
+* Add *option* to auto-install npm dependencies on change of Template (and possibly run an install script).
+* Creating and sharing some example Web Components and probably some Svelte components to make data-driven UI's even easier to create.

 If you would like to contribute to any of these future features, please get in touch via the Node-RED forum or GitHub so that we can plan things out.